Tapani Puranen: Studies

 Studies in recording and music production in the Sibelius Academy, Helsinki, in the beginning of the 1990s.
 Orchestra conducting studies in Sibelius Academy, as a private student of maestro Jorma Panula.
 Puranen's debut concert as a classical music conductor took place 20 September 2006 in Kosice, Slovakia with the Slovak State Philharmonic.

+Awards

+Song "Does She Really Love You?" was awarded by a Bronze Prize at the Global Music Awards Competition (USA) 15 September 2017 at the song category.